Car-Rental App Turo Appears to Stall in 1st Circuit Appeal

 Massport, which operates the airport, brought the case against the popular car-sharing website Turo.
 Last year, Massport obtained a preliminary injunction barring Turo from providing airport pickups that might eat into the $80 million a year in fees Massport collects from airport rental-car companies.

-On appeal, Turo has leaned on section 230 of the 1996 Communications Decency Act.
+On appeal, Turo has leaned on Section 230 of the 1996 Communications Decency Act.
 The law says that websites can’t be sued over content posted by users — a point that seemed unlikely Friday to win over Justice Scott Kafker.

 “You’re not a Google,” Kafker told Turo’s lawyer, Elizabeth Prelogar of Cooley LLC in Boston.
 “You’re not just a passive publisher of information.